 I was looking for a solution to a very common problem that was causing us a lot of trouble in the mornings–hard boiled eggs that wouldn't peel easily.

 The shell would break into too many pieces, or the egg would come off with the shell.
-Since my kids often eat an egg along with their toast or pancakes in the morning, this was happening too often!
+Since my kids often eat an egg along with their toast or waffles in the morning, this was happening too often!